 - Protect all government property assigned to you. - Ensure that your Property Accountability Statement is accurate. - Review and accept your Barcoded Property Holdings Report at least once a year and every time barcoded government personal property is assigned or transferred to you.
-Notify sunflowerissues@lanl.gov if your personal property information is not correct. - If you transport property (e.g., laptop for telework purposes), make sure you have completed a Property Transport Request (PTR) Form 237-R through your organization's deployed property specialist or attach a copy of your approved PTR and send to propertyspecialists@lanl.gov. - Ensure that incidental use of government personal property: - Is not the primary use of the government personal property. - · Does not add incremental cost to the government. - Does not directly or indirectly interfere with Laboratory work. - Does not interfere with the worker's obligation to the Laboratory. - Is not otherwise prohibited as an unacceptable use. - Adhere to the appropriate use of equipment or systems as required by applicable federal, state, or local laws and regulations. - Properly report all government property that is lost, damaged, destroyed, or stolen.
+Notify sunflowerissues@lanl.gov if your personal property information is not correct. - If you transport property (e.g., laptop for telework purposes), make sure you have completed a Property Transport Request (PTR) Form 237-R and send a copy to your deployed property specialist, or, if you are unsure who your deployed property specialist is, send to propertyspecialists@lanl.gov. - Ensure that incidental use of government personal property: - Is not the primary use of the government personal property, - Does not add incremental cost to the government, - Does not directly or indirectly interfere with Laboratory work. - Does not interfere with the worker's obligation to the Laboratory. - Is not otherwise prohibited as an unacceptable use. - Adhere to the appropriate use of equipment or systems as required by applicable federal, state, or local laws and regulations. - Properly report all government property that is lost, damaged, destroyed, or stolen.